 Examples of Injuries Sustained By Customers in Retail Store Accidents

 There are many types of injuries that customers can suffer when they are involved in department store accidents.
 It is vital for customers to obtain proper medical documentation of their injuries as soon as possible after the accident.
 Having proof of the following types of injuries will help a customer to maximize the compensation that he or she can receive:

 - Wrist injuries

 - Hip, knee, leg and ankle injuries

 - Fracture and sprain injuries

 If you have suffered a serious injury after visiting a department store, then you should get in touch with a Chicago department store accident attorney as soon as possible.
-The Chicago department store accident attorneys at Rosenfeld Injury Lawyers can begin researching your case to see who the responsible parties may be and determine the most effective avenue for recovery of damages.
-As with all of our premises liability accident cases, we handle these cases on a contingency fee and only earn a fee when their is a recovery for you.
+The Chicago premises liability attorneys at Rosenfeld Injury Lawyers LLC can begin researching your case to see who the responsible parties may be and determine the most effective avenue for recovery of damages.
+As with all of our premises liability accident cases, we handle these cases on a contingency fee arraignment and only earn a fee when their is a recovery for you.

 For additional information about department store accidents: